rdvid/fullstack-scrapy/README.md

 A fullstack application designed to scrapping amazon homepage and get infos like products name, prices, reviews and image urls.

+### Live Demo

+We're on!!!
+If you want to use the service:
+- ✨ You can use our service through [Web-Site]('https://frontend-scrappy.netlify.app/') ✨
+- ✨ You can check our REST API through [APi]('https://fullstack-scrapy.onrender.com/api/scrape?keyword=') ✨

 ### 🔧 Technologies i used

 - Backend: